 In addition to making it possible for people to see their children’s graduations, birthdays, and keeping families intact, there are practical reasons caring makes sense:

 Our annual Kick Off Party officially begins the Ride season and usually takes place the last week in January.
 It is an opportunity for the Ride community to come together and celebrate the accomplishments of the past year along with an infusion of excitement and vigor for the new Ride season set to begin.
 This year's Kick Off Party is planned for Thursday, January 18th, 2024 at the Fiesta Gardens Building.

 What and when is the Cocoa Social?

 The first official JoyRide of the new Ride season, the Cocoa Social is a laid-back, supported but casual ride on Saturday, February 3rd and consists of a light and joyful bike ride and hot cocoa with the ride family!
 We provide the marshmallows!

 April 20, 2024.
 For a more detailed look at typical Ride weekend, click here.

 Where do the events take place?

-Opening Ceremonies, Packet Pick Up and Dinner is on Thursday, April 20th from 4-8PM at Last Stand Brewing Company on Congress Ave in South Austin.
+Opening Ceremonies, Packet Pick Up and Dinner is on Thursday, April 18th from 4-8PM at a location too be determined, soon, but get it in your calendars!